Tzahi12345/YoutubeDL-Material/README.md

 The frontend is now complete.
 The backend is much easier.
 Just go into the `youtubedl-material/backend` folder, and type `sudo nodejs app.js`.

 Finally, port forward the port `17442` and point it to the server's IP address.
 Make sure the port is also allowed through the firewall.

+## Docker

+If you are looking to setup YoutubeDL-Material with Docker, this section is for you.
+And you're in luck!
+Docker setup is quite simple.

+1. Download the `docker-compose.yml` file in the latest release, or [click here](https://github.com/Tzahi12345/YoutubeDL-Material/releases/latest/download/docker-compose.yml) for a direct link.
+2. Modify the config items in the `environment` section of `docker-compose.yml` to your liking.
+Otherwise, the default options will work and point to `http://localhost:8998`.
+You can find an explanation of these configuration items in [Configuration](#Configuration) section.
+3. Make sure the port in the `frontend_url` environment variable lines up with the port in the `ports` section.
+4. Run `docker-compose pull`.
+This will download the official YoutubeDL-Material docker image.
+5. Run `docker-compose up` to start it up.
+If successful, it should say "HTTP(S): Started on port 17442" or something similar.
+Make sure you can connect to the frontend, and if so, you are done!

 ## Contributing